JulienPalard/Pipe/README.txt

     >>> [1, 2, 3] | add
     6

-    A Pipe can be a function call, for exemple the Pipe function 'where' :
+    A Pipe can be a function call, for example the Pipe function 'where' :
     >>> [1, 2, 3] | where(lambda x: x % 2 == 0) #doctest: +ELLIPSIS
     <generator object <genexpr> at ...>